776166/ansible-django-cms/README.md

 # HOW TO

-You mast have ansible installed (`apt-get install ansible`).
+You must have ansible installed (`apt-get install ansible`).
-Use preinstalled scripts.
+Use config scripts from `bin/` (do not sell your soul to ansible command line).
 Scripts with `.local` must be used if you work on localhost.

 ## 1. Edit site config and `hosts`
 * Edit `sites/default.yml` config or create your own. `sites/my_site.yml` for example.